FurtherV/dnd5e-homebrew/homebrew/subclass/fighter/Mix It Up.md

 of the damage the original target took (rounded down).
 The damage is of the same type dealt as the original damage.

-**Whirlwind Strike (Melee)**:
+**Intercept Projectile (Melee)**:
-When you or an ally within 5 ft. is targeted by a ranged attack, with a destroyable projectile (What projectiles are destroyable is decided by the DM), you can spend **2 SP** and your reaction to attempt to destroy the projectile.
-You must succeed an Acrobatics (DC set by DM) check.
-If the check succeeds you destroy the projectile and negate ANY damage and effects, it would have done.
-If the check fails, the projectile remains untouched.
+When you or an ally within 5 ft. is targeted by a missile from a ranged weapon attack, you can use your reaction and spend **2 SP** to attempt to deflect the projectile.
+You must succeed an Dexterity (Acrobatics) check against a DC set by the DM for the missile.
+If you succeed, the damage dealt by the attack is 0.

 **Precision Shot (Ranged)**:
 You can spend **2 SP** and your bonus action to aim especially carefully at a